 You may be asking yourself what this car receiver is doing on the list.
-It’s clearly outclassed by most of the other top 5.
+It’s clearly outclassed by most of the other ones on the list.
 So why did we list it?
 Price.
+Plain and Simple.

 It can be surprisingly difficult to find a decent single DIN head unit that won’t totally break the bank.